tksanna/sanna_public/README.md

 # sanna_public

-This is my portfolio including coding samples and my UX projects from university.
+This is my portfolio including coding samples and my UX projects from university and work.